vivianjjiang/CS3-DS4002-HateSpeech/README.md

 This case study is based on the CrowdFlower Hate Speech Identification Dataset, and adapated from Vivian Jiang's original DS4002 Project 1.

 ## Hook and Rubric Documents:
-The hook document outlining the case is included as CS3_Hook_HS.pdf.
+The hook document outlining the case is included as `CS3_Hook_HS.pdf`.
-The Rubric CS3_Rubric_HS.pdf describes the task, submission requirements, formatting, and evaluation criteria for this assignment.
+The Rubric `CS3_Rubric_HS.pdf` describes the task, submission requirements, formatting, and evaluation criteria for this assignment.

 **Use both documents continuously while completing the case study to ensure you meet expectations.**
 ## Data
 This case study uses the **CrowdFlower Hate Speech Identification dataset**, which contains ~ 25,000 tweets labeled as hate speech, offensive language, or neither.

 You can access the dataset here (MIT License):🔗 https://data.world/crowdflower/hate-speech-identification

-In the DATA folder also has the original dataset csv and the cleaned dataset csv for access.

 Your job is to analyze linguistic patterns and build baseline + advanced classification models using this dataset.

-Processed and cleaned versions of the data may also be included in the data/ folder of this repository.
+In the `DATA` folder also has the original dataset called 'labeled_data.csv' and the cleaned dataset is called 'labeled_data_clean.csv' for access.

+In the `SCRIPTS` folder contains reference coding notebooks, read these to understand patterns and if needed.
+> - `REFERENCE_preprocessing.ipynb`
+> - `REFERENCE_baseline_logistic.ipynb`
+> - `REFERENCE_transformer_demo.ipynb`
 ## Reference Materials:

 These materials provide context, modeling ideas, and relevant background to help you complete the case study: